-LogoArchive Issue 3 by BP&O
+LogoArchive Issue 3

 The first issue of LogoArchive in print was conceived, designed and sent to the printers (for quotation) within a day.
 It was inspired by a panel discussion that took place the day before at Somerset House as part of the exhibition Print!
 Tearing It Up.
 Following a successful launch of the first and second issues, LogoArchive returns with its third release dedicated to the corporate symbols of science and exploring the theme of reconfiguration.
 Image: Duane Dalton.
 Visit our shop here.

 LogoArchive is founded on an enthusiasm for a well-crafted mid-century symbol; a convivial metaphor, a communicative immediacy and a smart use of form language.
 However, in print, it was never conceived as a document with a singular intention; the simple documentation of symbols, rather a mode in which to build a story and share ideas.

 LogoArchive explores the potential of the zine to reshape itself frequently over time.
 Alongside the presentation of mid-century symbols, each new issue features a different insert, a surface for enquiry and self-criticism, typographical, spatial and material play.
 This began with Issue 2’s text on the eye as a crucial part of human sociological development and its evolving associations as a graphic symbol.

 Issue 3 sees LogoArchive begin to assert its concept more concisely, tackling the theme of reconfiguration directly in the collation of found science symbols (science being a tool for the reconfiguration of the natural world), three original texts, the recycled paper of the insert and how the singular vessel of the logo book has been reimagined as an ongoing series of light booklets.